Last updated: June 2026

 What does "full standby" mean on a seller note?

 Full standby means the seller receives zero payments on their note for the entire duration of the SBA loan term, which is typically 10 years.
 No interest accrues.
 No principal payments are made.
 The seller receives their deferred amount either at the end of the term or upon a sale or refinancing of the business.
-Regalis Capital achieves full standby terms on over 90% of transactions.
+Regalis Capital achieves full standby terms on the vast majority of transactions.

 How does ROBS work for SBA equity injection?